 I attended elementary school, first through third grades, in Campti, Louisiana.
-My best friend Roy Hines and I hit it off from the get-go and were inseparable during recess and after school.
-Roy was smaller than me, but I was soon to learn there was a BIG BOY in that little body.
+My best friend Roy and I hit it off from the get-go and were inseparable during recess and after school.
+Roy was smaller than me, but I was soon to learn there was a BRAVE BOY in that little body.

 One day at school, another boy and I had an altercation at recess.
 Tempers flared and he challenged me to a fight after school.
 The challenge, in front of the other kids, was like a triple-dog-dare, so I couldn’t back down.
 After school, we went to a field off the school grounds to fight.
 My little buddy Roy came with me, as he said, to “watch my back.” <smiling>